 I have two dogs: Molly and Patty.
-Let’s say I wanted to make a Master Password from that and came up with
+Let’s say I wanted to make an account password from that and came up with

 Ihave2dogs:Molly&Patty.
 It looks good at first because it is long, has mixed case, and has punctuation.
 But with that as an example, I’ll work through why it isn’t as good as it might first appear.

-Your Master Password can include spaces between words.
+Your account password can include spaces between words.
 So you can make things easier to type and remember by using spaces, even though it adds little to the actual security.
 Our first improvement to my password will be to change this to

 I have 2 dogs: Molly & Patty.

-If your Master Password is to be based on something meaningful, remember that there are more ways to lie than to tell the truth.
+If your account password is to be based on something meaningful, remember that there are more ways to lie than to tell the truth.
 There are more ways for me to lie about my pets than tell the truth, and so I should use a lie to create my password.
 So let’s try,

 I have 3 bats: Larry, Moe & Curly.